National Bone Conducting Hearing Implant Registry

 A registry of users has been developed for national use by a large group of interested professionals.
 It provides information relevant to funders, professionals and users; national data will be available on The Ear Foundation website, each participating centre will have their own data available in graphical form after contributing their data quarterly.

 It collects data including numbers implanted, ages, indications, hearing loss, and usage rates.
-The following documents provide information of the latest data we have received (as of December 2015).
+The following documents provide information of the latest data we have received (up until September 2016).

 Download the presentation: BCHI Registry - Ppt Q3 2016